smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 ### Utilizing OpCon for Testing of ASCII->EBCDIC

-The special LSAM command TESTLSATBL used in an OpCon batch job for IBM i is a good way to test ASCII characters that are typed within the Microsoft Windows environment of the SMA Enterprise Manager.
+The special LSAM command TESTLSATBL used in an OpCon batch job for IBM i is a good way to test ASCII characters that are typed within the Microsoft Windows environment of the SMA OpCon User Interface.

-LSAM Command TESTLSATBL Used in OpCon Job Master
+##### LSAM Command TESTLSATBL Used in OpCon Job Master (shown using the older EM user interface)

 ![LSAM Command TESTLSATBL Used in OpCon Job Master](../Resources/Images/IBM-i/LSAM-Command-TESTLSATBL-Used-in-OpCon-Job-Master.png "LSAM Command TESTLSATBL Used in OpCon Job Master")